Forrest Fezler: Professional career

 Fezler played on the PGA Tour from 1972 to 1983, and won one event.
 He had 30 top-10 finishes including eight runner-up finishes.
 He won the PGA Rookie of the Year award in 1973.
 His career year was 1974 when he won the Southern Open and finished in 2nd place to Hale Irwin at the U.S. Open.
 This was his best finish in a major championship.

 In 1976, Fezler tore the tendons in his left wrist and was forced to make major adjustments in his game - both in the number of tournaments he played and in his swing.

 Fezler was unhappy with the PGA Tour's dress code that required players to wear slacks.
 At the 1983 U.S. Open, which is run by the USGA, Fezler was goaded by a reporter to wear shorts in protest the next day during the tournament.
 Before playing the last hole of the last round, he stepped into a portable toilet and changed into shorts, then left the course to avoid possible admonishment by the USGA.

 He would limit his full-time professional play in 1983, and in 1984 took the head club pro job at Blackhawk Country Club in the East Bay region of California.
 He earned $527,000 in career winnings.

-Golf course architect

-In 1994, Fezler changed careers and got into the golf course design and construction business as a partner with South Carolina-based Mike Strantz, an award-winning former associate of Tom Fazio.
-He developed his own golf course, which he called Golden Eagle, in Tallahassee, Florida.